7nolikov/7nolikov.github.io/7nolikov/content/notes/job-vacancies-search.md

 ## How to Use These Queries

-- Open the provided links in a browser.
+- Put the provided queries in a browser search bar.
 - Browse the results to find job listings that meet your criteria.
 - Use filters or keywords in the LinkedIn search bar for more tailored results if needed.
 - Consider modifying the query to add additional role names or location-specific details (e.g., "in Germany" or "remote").